sihle-nkomo/CODSOFT/README.md

 ---

 Feel free to explore the code and provide feedback.
-Contributions are welcome!